SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 > * No license

 This includes the license of any code that your dependency depends on!
-If you are ever unsure, feel free to ask us on discord.
+If you are ever unsure, feel free to ask us in our Discord.

 ### (Optional) Fork the dependency